-Watercolorist, Dan Marshall, ("Cityscapes in Watercolor" and UPCOMING "Plein Air Watercolor: Capturing Nature"- Get on the VIP list here!) has traveled the world in his first career as a successful tattoo artist.
+Watercolorist, Dan Marshall, ("Cityscapes in Watercolor" and "Plein Air Watercolor: Capturing Nature") has traveled the world in his first career as a successful tattoo artist.
 This travel allowed him the frequent opportunity to paint the scenes he found.
 When he discovered watercolor, working plein air was a natural fit.
 Today Dan is an avid plein air painter, producing the majority of his work outside and on location.
 This has helped him to develop a confident style with an immediacy and freshness infused into each painting.

 What are the steps you go through when you paint?
 How does this process (if it does) change between plein air and studio painting?

 The first step is choosing a good composition and a subject I am somehow connected to, whether emotionally or visually.
 The next steps are 100% consistent whether studio or plein air.
 Pre-visualization is key.
 I visualize the finished painting in my mind and then think about the steps and techniques to get to the finished result.
 By looking for the biggest shapes to smallest, working background to foreground, Big brushes to little brushes, thin washes to thicker pigment, smallest details are saved for last.

 I keep my studio and plein air process as consistent as possible.
 By finding a process that works for you as an artist and approaching each painting in a similar manner you will have a much higher degree of success.
 That’s not to say there isn’t room for experimentation, Things rarely go as planned in watercolor.
 It’s important to pay attention to “mistakes “ And be able to improvise and use them to your benefit.
 Keeping them in your library of techniques to use on future paintings.

 Why is plein air painting important?
 Why not just paint from photos in your studio?
 Why is plein air painting important for learning?